tani/papyrus/tutorial.md

 #### Load a Document

 *Lambda* provides some functions.
-For example, to make your REPL loding the file written in *Lambda*;
+For example, to make a REPL loding a document written in *Lambda*;

     > (lambda:lambdaload #p"hello.l.md")
     nil